fsist/future-streams/README.md

 Each `Source` has an attached CancelToken which, if signalled, will abort the Source.

 The value `CancelToken.none` refers to a singleton token that cannot be cancelled.

+### FastAsync.fastAwait

+`Future.onComplete` requires relatively expensive scheduling (just try running it in a loop).
+However, `scala-async`'s `await` macro has a synchronous signature and therefore [can be optimized](https://github.com/scala/async/issues/73) to return the value of the future synchronously if it is already completed when `await` is called.
+This greatly improves performance for our code which uses very large amounts of futures constructed with `Future.successful`.

+All code in this project uses `fastAwait`, which is a macro wrapping the ordinary `await` to implement this optimization.
+I hope it can be merged into the regular `await` in the future.

 ## Performance issues

 The streams I actually use it with are all IO-bound: files, sockets, HTTP messages, database queries.
 The chunks of data are relatively large and few.
 Therefore, the performance of the implementation has taken a second seat to simplicity and correctness.
-Although I plan to improve performance significantly in the future, it won't equal that of akka-streams.
+Although I plan to improve performance significantly in the future, it will probably never equal that of akka-streams.

-As an upper bound to performance, the Scala Future and Promise objects are relatively expensive.
+As an upper bound to performance, `Future.successful` requires creating two objects (Future and Promise) with a few fields to wrap each element.
+Actually dispatching futures (as opposed to the `fastAwait` shortcut) is much more expensive than calling a function.

-Also, non-default ExecutionContext configurations may need to be used to achieve good performance with my usage patterns.
+Also, non-default ExecutionContext configurations may need to be used to achieve good performance, depending on your usage patterns.
 It's possible to assign a different `ExecutionContext` to each `Source`, `Pipe` and `Sink` in a pipeline, and this may be used to optimize specific use cases.

-The biggest immediate problem with multi-stage pipelines is that all stages are currently fully asynchronous (that is, they are `Pipe`s, and `Pipe extends Source with Sink`).
+The biggest problem with multi-stage pipelines is that all stages are currently fully asynchronous (that is, they are `Pipe`s, and `Pipe extends Source with Sink`).
 The Reactive Streams specification assumes an asynchronous boundary between all such components, which means even synchronous transformations like `map` require each element to be wrapped in a new Future.
-(The current code uses `Future.map` even with already-completed futures, and that at least could be partially eliminated.)

 The next version of this library will include a mechanism for synchronous transformations of existing `Source`s, which should alleviate this issue.
 After that change, I expect the performance of the library to be good enough in IO-bound